 Dr. García’s international debut took place in Santiago, Chile, where he performed for former President Patricio Aylwin at the Claudio Arrau International Piano Seminar.
 Subsequently, he was chosen from a large field of contestants from 33 countries by the Kennedy Center for the Performing Arts in Washington D.C. to receive one of two $25,000 grants awarded to pianists in its Fellowships of the Americas Program.
 As a result, he came to the United States to begin intensive piano studies with Professor Julian Martin at the Peabody Institute.
 Under the auspices of the Fellowships of the Americas Program he was invited to play at the Kennedy Center Terrace Theater, the Organization of American States, the World Bank, the Inter-American Bank, the Corcoran Gallery of Art, the Department of State and the Mexican Cultural Center in Washington D.C., among others.
 He was also invited to perform at the National Library and Archives in Ottawa, Canada, where he performed on Glenn Gould’s piano.
-Dr. Garcia has performed on several occasions with the Ecuadorian National Symphony Orchestra, as well as in Israel with Maestro Sam Zebba and the Campus Orchestra of the City of Tel-Aviv and the Cuenca Symphony Orchestra in Ecuador.
-Dr. Garcia has performed with several orchestras in the United States, including a last-minute invitation to perform Mozart’s Double Piano Concerto with the Green Valley Chamber Orchestra in Las Vegas.
-He also toured Italy with the Texas State University Chamber Orchestra, performing Beethoven’s Triple Concerto.
-Most recently, Garcia was featured as guest soloist with the Austin Symphony Orchestra under the baton of maestro Peter Bay.
+Dr. Garcia has performed in Ecuador with the National Symphony Orchestra, the Cuenca Symphony Orchestra and the Loja Symphony Orchestra.
+Other engagements as guest soloist include concerto performances with the Green Valley Chamber Orchestra in Las Vegas and the Susquehanna Symphony Orchestra in Maryland.
+He also toured Italy with the Texas State University Chamber Orchestra, performing Beethoven’s Triple Concerto and most recently he was featured as guest soloist with the Austin Symphony in Texas, the Springfield Symphony in Massachusetts and the Omaha Symphony, under the batons of maestros Peter Bay, Kevin Rhodes and Thomas Wilkins, respectively.
 Garcia has performed and recorded for Radio Television Hong Kong, Opus Classical Radio in Mexico City, WFMT in Chicago, TV Spain, Rogers Broadcasting Company in Canada, and worldwide broadcasts through Univision.
 He has also been featured in several journals and magazines including the Austin and Texas Monthly, Time Out Jakarta, The Hispanic Outlook in Higher Education, The Washington Post, and several others in Asia, North and South America, Europe, and the Middle East.

-Washington García became a Steinway Artist on 2014 and a citizen of the United States on March 2013.
-He lives with his wife Valeria and son Mateo in Omaha, Nebraska.
+Washington García became a Steinway Artist in 2014 and a citizen of the United States on March 2013.
+He lives with his wife Valeria and sons Mateo and Nico in Lake Mary, Florida.